Tips on How to Fix a Blocked Drain

 Snake the drain (how to unblock a drain outside?)

 If you are still not able to unclog your drain after cleaning the trap, it is time to try out a plumbing snake.
 A drain-and-trap auger is better suited for the purpose of dealing with a blocked drain.
 Insert the coil of wire into the drain and continue feeding it in until an obstruction is felt.
 You should continue to feed the snake in nevertheless, as what you may assume to be a clog may actually be a turning in the drain.

 If it is indeed a real obstruction, the snake will eventually push through.
 This will be noticed through a drop in tension.
 Rotate the snake by cranking the handle and pull out the clog.
 It is helpful to have a bucket nearby because a huge chunk of dirty materials may be on the way.
 This may have to be repeated one or two more times until no obstruction is felt again.

 Add Baking Soda and Vinegar

 Add about half cup each of baking soda and vinegar to effectively dissolve fat deposits that may still be present in the drain after using a snake.
 Cover openings and allow the mixture sit for some minutes.
 Then flush out everything with slightly hot water.

 If all these steps fail to help you fix your blocked drain, you should know that you have a tougher problem on your hand.
 A professional plumber should be consulted to efficiently get rid of the blocked drain problem.
 This is because the source of the problem is probably deep in the main line.
 It is unlikely that you have the expertise to handle such problems.

 If blocked drains are something you are dealing with, or even worse, broken sewer pipes, you may need professional help.
-If your looking for pipe relining Sydney, visit this page for information.
+If your looking for pipe relining Sydney.